souzatharsis/open-quant-live-book/CONTRIBUTING.md

 ### Integrating your new Chapter into the book

-After you create your self-contained folder under /Chapters with the code and markdown/Rmarkdown file of your chapter, you need to add the path to the markdown file of your Chapter to the file _bookdown.yml located in the root folder of the repo.
+After you create your folder under /Chapters with the code and markdown/Rmarkdown file of your chapter, you need to add the path to the markdown file of your Chapter to the file _bookdown.yml located in the root folder of the repo.
 Now when you build the book it will contain your Chapter in it.